-Over the last 10+ years we have worked with many start up clients who want to minimise their investment in stock until the brand has enough history and traction that they can start to forecast and increase volume based on past sales and future growth.
+Over the last 10+ years, we have worked with many start-up clients who want to minimise their investment in stock until the brand has enough history and traction that they can start to forecast and increase volume based on past sales and future growth.

-The factories we have partnered with are based in Portugal, Lithuania, Sri Lanka, China, Vietnam and Korea and they all specialise in different types of product and have very unique sets of skills.
+The factories we have partnered with are based in Portugal, Lithuania, Sri Lanka, China, Vietnam and Korea and they all specialise in different types of products and have very unique sets of skills.
 They also differ greatly in how much production they are willing to accept.

 Most factories minimums will be driven by the fabrics that the client requires.
 If the fabric is something very specific and cannot be substituted, then the factory will need to produce enough garments to use all of the fabric up.
-Most performance fabric mills need to produce 3,000mtrs per order and this could make up to 3,000 garments, however there is usually a way around reducing this volume.
+Most performance fabric mills need to produce 3,000mtrs per order and this could make up to 3,000 garments, however, there is usually a way around reducing this volume.

 Quite often, mills will produce a smaller batch for a surcharge, which can be quite substantial (sometimes double the cost if the quantity is small) but it means the factory can then reduce their minimums to work to their own capacity.
 This can vary depending on the location and type of factory, with most factories in the Far East requiring 800 – 1,000 garments per style split over 2-3 colours and 5 sizes and European factories happy to produce 300 garments split over 2 colours and 5 sizes.